msfjarvis/msfjarvis.dev/content/about.md

 ### Work

-I am currently on a break, looking for my next job either within India or in the EU.
+I currently work at [Dyte] as an SDK Tooling engineer, primarily focusing on developer experience work for the mobile team.

 You can find the latest version of [my resume here].

-### Interests

-Things I spend my time reading over, tinkering with and learning about.

-- Open-Source Technologies
-- Rust
-- Kotlin Multiplatform

 ### Projects